 \subsubsection{Sentence splitting}

 The surface texts of inputs and outputs are consistent in the NMT approach to CWS, with the only exception being the added delimiters.
-We assume that segmentation can be inferred locally, i.e.\ within a phrase instead of the whole sentence.
-It allows us to split a sentence into multiple shorter segments, with the gold segmentation unchanged.
-This can increase training data size and reduce the sequence length to be modeled.
-In practice, we break down sentences at comma and period symbols since they are always separated from other words.
+With a potential quality degrade, we assume that segmentation can be inferred locally, i.e.\ within a phrase instead of the whole sentence.
+It enables us to split a sentence into multiple shorter segments, with the gold segmentation unchanged.
+This can hugely expand the amount of training data, and reduce the input and output sequence lengths.
+In practice, we break full sentences down at comma and period symbols, since they are always separated from other characters.